Ajaykhanna/Ajaykhanna/README.md

   📩 [Email](mailto:akhanna2@ucmerced.edu) | 📝 [LinkedIn](https://www.linkedin.com/in/ajay-khanna/) | 🌐 [Portfolio](#coming-soon)

 ## 🌟 About Me
 👋 Hi, there welcome to my GitHub!
-I'm a computational chemistry wizard 🧙‍♂️ obsessed with understanding molecules through data 📊

-Here's what I can do:

-- 🤯 Perform lightning-fast quantum calculations to see electrons dance

-- 🔬 Run molecular dynamics simulations to watch molecules in motion

-- 📈 Build machine and deep learning models to predict chemical properties

-- 🎛️ Design pipelines to screen millions of compounds

-- 📌 Discover new insights by crunching chemical big data

-- 🛠️ Develop tools in Python and C++ to analyze all the things!

-With my spells and algorithms, I transform raw data into molecular insights.
-Let's use the power of computation to advance materials, medicines and more! 🚀
+I'm a computational wizard 🧙‍♂️ obsessed with understanding molecules through data 📊!
+I perform quantum calculations 🤯 to see electrons dance, run molecular simulations 🔬 to watch molecules move, and build ML models 📈 to predict chemical properties.
+My pipelines screen millions of compounds 🎛️ and crunch big chemical data 📌 to discover new insights.
+I develop tools in Python and C++ 🛠️ to analyze all the things about molecules!
+My chemistry spells and algorithms transform raw data into molecular insights.
+Let's use the power of computation to advance medicines, materials and more! 🚀

 | Repository Name | Brief Summary | 🔗 Link | 🔧 Skills |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|